General

 There is no official policy on systematic suspension of Dublin transfers to other countries.

-As in the previous years, most of the asylum seekers concerned have submitted appeals, leading to transfers being suspended by the courts, while others have become untraceable.
+As in the previous years, most asylum applicants concerned have submitted appeals, leading to transfers being suspended by the courts, while others have become untraceable.

-Slovenia: on 21 February 2023, the Civil Court of Rome cancelled a transfer to Slovenia on the basis of Article 3(2) of the Dublin Regulation considering that, as reported by many NGOs and highlighted in the AIDA report, that country could not be considered a safe country due to the pushbacks and readmission practices, to the obstacles in accessing the asylum procedure, to the detention measures often applied to asylum seekers, to the detention conditions and to the obstacles for asylum seekers to be properly represented by lawyers during the asylum procedure.[58]
+Slovenia: on 21 February 2023, the Civil Court of Rome cancelled a transfer to Slovenia on the basis of Article 3(2) of the Dublin Regulation considering that, as reported by many NGOs and highlighted in the AIDA report, the country could not be considered a safe country due to the pushbacks and readmission practices, to the obstacles in accessing the asylum procedure, to the detention measures often applied to asylum applicants, to the detention conditions and to the obstacles for asylum applicants to be properly represented by lawyers during the asylum procedure.[56]

-Germany: on 3 November 2022, the Civil Court of Bologna cancelled a transfer to Germany on the basis of Article 3(2) of the Dublin Regulation and Article 4 of the Charter, considering the transfer unsafe for the individual risk of the applicant, vulnerable as disabled and as possible victim of trafficking for begging.
+Germany: on 3 November 2022, the Civil Court of Bologna cancelled a transfer to Germany on the basis of Article 3(2) of the Dublin Regulation and Article 4 of the Charter, considering the transfer unsafe for the individual situation of the applicant, who was vulnerable because disabled and as a possible victim of trafficking for begging.
 The Court, recalling the jurisprudence of the CJEU related to the Article 4 of the Charter of Fundamental Rights of the European Union (CJEU 16.2.2017 C-587/16 PPU, C.K. v.
-Rep. Slovenia – CJEU 21.12.2011 C-411/10 and C-493/10 N.S. et al.) affirmed that even in the absence of serious reasons to consider that there are systemic deficiencies in the Member State responsible of the asylum application, the Dublin transfer of an asylum seeker can only be carried out in conditions in which it is excluded that the said transfer entails a risk of inhuman or degrading treatments.
-In this case, according to the Court, the psychophysical conditions of the applicant would have exposed him, at a real and established risk of deterioration of his health, such as to constitute a inhuman and degrading treatment because the transfer in Germany would have stopped the social path -started in Italy -of emancipation from the probable situation of exploitation in which he found himself since his departure from Nigeria, as well as the health care path, also undertaken in Italy.[59]
+Rep. Slovenia – CJEU 21.12.2011 C-411/10 and C-493/10 N.S. et al.) affirmed that even in the absence of serious reasons to consider that there are systemic deficiencies in the Member State responsible of the asylum application, the Dublin transfer of an asylum applicant can only be carried out in conditions in which it is excluded that the said transfer entails a risk of inhuman or degrading treatments.
+In this case, according to the Court, the psychophysical conditions of the applicant would have exposed him to a real and established risk of deterioration of his health, such as to constitute an inhuman and degrading treatment because the transfer in Germany would have stopped the social path – that he had started in Italy – of emancipation from the probable situation of exploitation in which he found himself since his departure from Nigeria, as well as the health care path also undertaken in Italy.[57]

 The situation of Dublin returnees

-In 2023, Italy received 61 incoming Dublin transfers.
-The low numbers are due to the circumstance that Italian authorities still claim the validity of the suspension of incoming transfers to be carried out pursuant to the declared state of emergency.
+The low numbers are due to the fact that Italian authorities still claim the validity of the suspension of incoming transfers to be carried out pursuant to the declared state of emergency (see above, Dublin procedure – General).

 Reception guarantees and practice